 Multidirectional instability (MDI) can be identified as shoulder instability in more than one plane of motion.
 Patients with MDI have a congenital predisposition and exhibit ligamentous laxity due to excessive collagen elasticity of the capsule.

 One of the most simple tests you can perform to assess MDI is the sulcus sign.

 I would consider an inferior displacement of greater than 8-10mm during the sulcus maneuver with the arm adducted to the side as significant hypermobility, thus suggesting significant congenital laxity.
-You can see this pretty good in this photo to the right, the sulcus is clearly larger than my finger width.
+You can see this pretty good in this photo, the sulcus is clearly larger than my finger width.

-Due to the atraumatic mechanism and lack of acute tissue damage with MDI, ROM is often normal to excessive.
+Due to the atraumatic mechanism and lack of acute tissue damage with MDI, range of motion is often normal to excessive.

 Patients with recurrent shoulder instability due to MDI generally have weakness in the rotator cuff, deltoid and scapular stabilizers with poor dynamic stabilization and inadequate static stabilizers.
-Initially, the focus is on maximizing dynamic stability, scapula positioning, proprioception and improving neuromuscular control in mid ROM.
+Initially, the focus is on maximizing dynamic stability, scapula positioning, proprioception and improving neuromuscular control in mid range of motion.

 Also, rehabilitation should focus on improving the efficiency and effectiveness of glenohumeral joint force couples through co-contraction exercises, rhythmic stabilization and neuromuscular control drills.
 Isotonic strengthening exercises for the rotator cuff, deltoid and scapular muscles are also emphasized to enhance dynamic stability.

 The fifth factor to consider is the patient’s level of neuromuscular control, particularly at end range.